Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 We also need to recall some unstable homotopy theory.
-In \cite{cmn-1, cmn-2, cmn-3}, Cohen, Moore, and Neisendorfer constructed a map $\phi_n: \Omega^2 S^{2n+1} \to S^{2n-1}$ whose composite with the double suspension $S^{2n-1} \to \Omega^2 S^{2n+1}$ is the degree $p$ map.
+In \cite{cmn-1, cmn-2, cmn-3}, Cohen, Moore, and Neisendorfer constructed a map $\phi_n: \Omega^2 S^{2n+1} \to S^{2n-1}$ whose composite with the double suspension $E^2: S^{2n-1} \to \Omega^2 S^{2n+1}$ is the degree $p$ map.
+(The symbol $E$ stands for ``Einh\"angung'', which is German for ``suspension''.)
 Such a map was also constructed by Gray in \cite{gray-1, gray-2}.
 In Section \ref{gray}, we introduce the related notion of a \emph{charming map} (Definition \ref{gray-map-def}), one example of which is the Cohen-Moore-Neisendorfer map.

 Our main result is then: \begin{ABCthm} Suppose $R$ is a base spectrum of height $n$ as in the second line of Table \ref{the-table}.
 Let $K_{n+1}$ denote the fiber of a charming map $\Omega^2 S^{2p^{n+1}+1} \to S^{2p^{n+1}-1}$.
-Then Conjectures \ref{moore-splitting} and \ref{centrality-conj} imply that there is a map $K_{n+1}\to \B\GL_1(R)$ such that the mod $p$ homology of the Thom spectrum $K_{n+1}^\mu$ is isomorphic to the mod $p$ homology of the associated designer chromatic spectrum $\TT(R)$ as a Steenrod comodule\footnote{We elected to use the symbol $\TT$ because the first two letters of the English spelling of $\TT$ and of Thom's name agree.}.
+Then Conjectures \ref{moore-splitting} and \ref{centrality-conj} imply that there is a map $\mu: K_{n+1}\to \B\GL_1(R)$ such that the mod $p$ homology of the Thom spectrum $K_{n+1}^\mu$ is isomorphic to the mod $p$ homology of the associated designer chromatic spectrum $\TT(R)$ as a Steenrod comodule\footnote{We elected to use the symbol $\TT$ because the first two letters of the English spelling of $\TT$ and of Thom's name agree.}.

 If $R$ is any base spectrum other than $B$, the Thom spectrum $K_{n+1}^\mu$ is equivalent to $\TT(R)$ upon $p$-completion for every prime $p$.
 If Conjecture \ref{tmf-conj} is true, then the same is true for $B$: the Thom spectrum $K_{n+1}^\mu$ is equivalent to $\TT(B) = \tmf$ upon $2$-completion. \end{ABCthm}